legshooter/addel/README.md

 # addel

-A simple jQuery plugin for powering UIs that enable dynamic addition & deletion of elements, conceived with form elements in mind.
+addel is a simple jQuery plugin for powering UIs that enable dynamic addition & deletion of elements, conceived with form elements in mind.

 `addel` is short for add-delete, & should be pronounced Adele, just like the singer's name.